With Philippa Strandberg-Long

 The training is incredibly beneficial to actors and not only helps them stay in the moment and communicate truthfully, but also curbs self-consciousness on stage.

 Philippa is one of Britain's leading Meisner practitioners.
 She has got a BA hons in acting from Italia Conti, which she completed after moving to London from Sweden in 1998.
 Since concentrating on directing she has worked both as director and assistant director on the Fringe and London’s West End.

 In a bid to concentrate more on her teaching and her passion for training Philippa completed a Masters Degree, with distinction, in Actor Training and Coaching from Central School of Speech and Drama, concentrating on Meisner technique.

-Philippa works as a private coach as well as an Acting Tutor and director at Italia Conti Academy’s BA in Acting, Arts Educational, Fourth Monkey Rep training, International School for Screen Acting, Aelfa Academy of Dramatic Arts and Millenium School of Performance, where she teaches Scene Study, Acting Process classes and especially her main practice; Meisner technique.
+Philippa works as a private coach as well as an Acting Tutor and director at Italia Conti Academy’s BA in Acting, Arts Educational, Fourth Monkey Rep training, International School for Screen Acting and Aelfa Academy of Dramatic Arts, where she teaches Scene Study, Acting Process classes and especially her main practice; Meisner technique.
 Apart for bringing her workshops to Manchester she also holds training seminars in Europe.